The Complete Guide to England's Golf Coast

 Just across the railroad tracks from Hillside is two-time Ryder Cup host, Southport & Ainsdale Golf Club, where the Americans famously became the first side to win on foreign soil.

 At nearby West Lancashire, we find both a delightful test of links golf and a co-host of the Amateur Championship.
+It's the kind of course that rarely appears on a first-timer's radar but earns a permanent spot once you've played it.

 Finally, fans of the Stableford format should add Wallasey to their itinerary, as it was here that Dr. Frank Stableford, a lifelong member and Captain of the club, invented the scoring system.